 The TV6 Canathon began in 1982 with about 700 pounds of food being donated to help the local food pantries that first year.
-Since that time the annual donations have increased dramatically with over 144,500 pounds of food being donated in 10 Upper Michigan Counties in 2016.
-Since the event began in 1982, the people of Upper Michigan have donated over 3.59 million pounds of food to their local food pantries.
+Since that time the annual donations have increased dramatically with over 157,300 pounds of food being donated in 10 Upper Michigan Counties in 2017.
+Since the event began in 1982, the people of Upper Michigan have donated over 3.74 million pounds of food to their local food pantries.

-In 2017, those partners include: WYKX/WDBC in Delta County, Y101 in Ontonagon County, Eagle Country Radio/The Rockin’ Eagle in Baraga, Houghton and Keweenaw Counties, St. Vincent DePaul Society and Salvation Army in Marquette County, The Munising News in Alger County, St. Vincent DePaul in Iron County, plus the Good Neighbor Food Pantry in Schoolcraft County, the City of Ironwood (Bob Tervonen) and the Cities of Wakefield and Bessemer (John Siira) in Gogebic County, also in Gogebic County is WIMI/WJMS radio who are assisting with the event, WJNR/WOBE/WHTO in Dickinson County, and the student group “Marquette Ending Hunger” on Northern Michigan University’s campus.
+The continued success can be attributed to a number of factors.
+One of the most important is the partnerships we have developed over the years with a number of local organizations and radio stations.
+In 2018, those partners include: United Steelworkers Locals 4950 & 4974 organizing collections in Western Marquette County Schools, WYKX/WDBC in Delta County, Y101 in Ontonagon County, Eagle Radio in Baraga, Houghton and Keweenaw Counties, St. Vincent DePaul Society and Salvation Army in Marquette County, The Munising News in Alger County, St. Vincent DePaul in Iron County, plus the Good Neighbor Food Pantry in Schoolcraft County, the City of Ironwood (Bob Tervonen) and the cities of Wakefield and Bessemer (Richard Brackney & Susan Ahonen) in Gogebic County, also in Gogebic County is WIMI/WJMS radio who are assisting with the event, WJNR/WOBE/WHTO in Dickinson County, and the student group “Marquette Ending Hunger” on Northern Michigan University’s campus.

 Another factor that helps in a big way to make the TV6 Canathon such a success is the involvement of over 75 schools throughout Upper Michigan.
 From elementary schools, to middle and high schools, to local colleges and universities, students of all ages pitch in to collect much needed food for their local food pantries.
-Plus we will have over 250 drop off points established throughout 10 Upper Michigan Counties thanks to the local business communities.
+Plus we will have over 250 drop off points established throughout 10 Upper Michigan counties thanks to the local business communities.

-2017 TV6 Canathon Special Events
+2018 TV6 Canathon Special Events